volmer/bootsy/README.md

 ## I18n

 Bootsy defines some i18n keys.
 The english translation is automatically added to your `config/locales` directory as `bootsy.en.yml`.
 You can follow that template in order to translate Bootsy for your language.
+You can find some examples [here](https://github.com/volmer/bootsy/tree/master/config/locales).

 ## Mongoid support